natura-cosmeticos/natds-rn/docs/MakingChanges.md

 #### About Storybook

-We use storybook to write stories for our native sample apps (ios and android) and also for the web docs.
+We use storybook to write stories for our native sample apps (iOS and Android) and also for the web docs.
 Unfortunately, some functionality is only available to the web version and not the native.
 Because of this, we have to separate our native stories from our web stories, and this is done by the file names

-`.device` files are for the native sample apps
+- `.device` files are for the native sample apps

-`.stories` files are loaded in the web docs
+- `.stories` files are loaded in the web docs

 To prevent duplicating stories on the docs and native, we simply import our web stories into the `.device` files.
 You can view examples in the [Button](../src/components/Button/) and [Dialog](../src/components/Dialog/) folder.